 David Asch is Executive Director of the Penn Medicine Center for Health Care Innovation and the John Morgan Pr...
 Read Bio

 In order to accommodate the growing and diversifying health services research and health policy fields, the AcademyHealth Article-of-the-Year Award has undergone a review by leaders in the field.
 The new award, the Publication-of-the-Year Award recognizes the best and most relevant, scientific work that the fields of health services research and health policy have produced and published in the prior calendar year.
 Publications may present, analyze, and comment on new data, or may synthesize and analyze data that have already been collected.
 Publications may include books, articles in academic publications, white papers or reports issued by researchers.
 As the health services research and health policy field has changed, AcademyHealth encourages researchers from all employment settings to submit their work, such as individuals employed within health systems, at government agencies, non-profit think tanks, policy organizations or independent research companies.
-The award will be presented at the Annual Research Meeting and a representative of the publication team will receive one complimentary registration and lodging for one night to the conference.
+The award will be presented at the Annual Research Meeting and a representative of the publication team will receive one complimentary registration.

 Patient Safety Outcomes Under Flexible and Standard Resident Duty-Hour Rules